 Often considered India's biggest internal security threat, the rebels say they are inspired by Chinese revolutionary leader Mao Zedong and operate in at least 20 of India's 28 states.
 Thousands of Maoist guerrillas claim to be fighting authorities for land, jobs and other rights for poor tribal groups.

-, six police officers were killed in the same region as Monday's clash after Maoist rebels ambushed a police vehicle.
+During India's national elections in April last year, six police officers were killed in the same region as Monday's clash after Maoist rebels ambushed a police vehicle.

 ksb/ls (AFP, AP)